rebeccapower/test/_pages/sponsorship.md

 ## Islandoracon 2022: Sponsorship Levels and Benefits

+Information on sponsorship options for IslandoraCon are available here.
+If you have a sponsorship request we would be pleased to hear from you at [community@islandora.ca](mailto:community@islandora.ca)!

 ### Platinum Level Sponsors - $3,000

 * Large logo on conference website homepage